 The English Literature student is a reader.
 In this concentration, students read authors who have shaped the English-speaking globe and practice the skills necessary to negotiate a complex world.
-By reading and writing about literature, you will learn the kind of adaptive thinking, empathy, and creativity that the current job market demands and that global citizenship requires.
-What is more, the study of English promotes ethical thinking, curiosity about other times and places, and the ability to imagine alternatives to the status quo.
+By reading and writing about literature, you learn the kind of adaptive thinking, empathy, and creativity that the job market demands and that global citizenship requires.
+The study of English also promotes ethical thinking, curiosity about other times and places, and the ability to imagine alternatives to the status quo.
 Ultimately, reading and writing are forms of considerable power.
 As the British Romantic poet Percy Shelley put it, “Poets are the unacknowledged legislators of the World.”
 As an English Literature student, you learn how to exert your power responsibly in whatever world you find yourself.